Published in The Accountant magazine, May 2019

 sustainable future global markets.

-The CRD Better Alignment Project participants, including the reporting standards and framework CDP, the Climate Disclosure Standards Board, the Global Reporting Initiative, the International Integrated Reporting Council, and the Sustainability Accounting Standards Board are now responding to market needs via a global consultation process.
+The CRD Better Alignment Project participants, including the reporting standards and frameworks CDP, the Climate Disclosure Standards Board, the Global Reporting Initiative, the International Integrated Reporting Council, and the Sustainability Accounting Standards Board are now responding to market needs via a global consultation process.
 Launched in March 2019, the consultation

 will gather views from stakeholders on how to drive better alignment of sustainability reporting frameworks, as well as with frameworks that promote integration between non-financial and financial reporting.